simphotonics/lockattr/README.md

 ## Usage

-This package provides the function `lockattrs` which can be used to prevent modification of attributes after they have been initially set.
+This package provides the function `protect` which can be used to prevent modification of attributes after they have been initially set.